blahosyl/dinner-party/README.md

 ### Database

-The matrix of dishes, ingredietns and quantities are store in this [Google Sheet](https://docs.google.com/spreadsheets/d/1LgNPD9jQ0_7QM3arULAzwTUS3EMnfB1aXBNsTJC_POQ/edit?usp=sharing)
+The matrix of dishes, ingredients and quantities are store in this [Google Sheet](https://docs.google.com/spreadsheets/d/1LgNPD9jQ0_7QM3arULAzwTUS3EMnfB1aXBNsTJC_POQ/edit?usp=sharing)

 A new test Google account was created for this purpose, for security reasons, as I did not consider it good practice to use my real-life credentials for developing my first app of this kind, where the potential for human error is large.